elvismello/nbodyProgramsTutorial/README.md

 ## Gadget 4

 A newer Gadget version.
-It has various improvements over Gadget 2 and 3, including some optimizations, better accuracy and scallability.
+It has several improvements over Gadget 2 and 3, including some optimizations, better accuracy and scallability.

 It nativelly includes simpler, but ok, methods of star formation and cooling.